thewh1teagle/vibe/docs/INSTALL.md

 After the model is installed, open the Ollama app.
 Navigate to More Options and enable Summarize just before the transcription step.
 You can leave the settings at their default values.

+_Make sure to run the 'Run check` to see that it works_

 That's it!
 Summarization will now be active in Ollama.

 ## Error of `msvc140.dll` not found ❌